rpanch1/ServiceQueue/README.md

 For this project, I had to implement a Service Queue class.
 When you go to a restaurant that doesn't take reservations, you have to wait in line for a table.
 Most restaturants will giv eyou a buzzer which will signal you when your table is ready.
-So, this class basically manages a queue of buzzers with these given member functions.
+So, this class basically manages a queue of buzzers with the given member functions.
+The ServiceQueue.h file has the class implementation There is a Driver file to compile the program to compile type: g++ -std=c++11 Driver.cpp -Drive

+Member functions

 - give_buzzer:
   this is the enqueue operation (a new customer is getting in line).